Employment Programs for Emerging Professionals

 Science Horizons Youth Internship

-Up to 75% of wages up to $22,500 to hire junior professionals under the age of 31 for full-time permanent positions in climate change, environmental protection and sustainability.
+Up to 80% of wages to hire junior professionals aged 30 and under for full-time permanent positions in climate change, environmental protection and sustainability.

 Other Employment Support Resources